Nurturing Children, Supporting Communities,

 - Blue Sunday: Blue Sunday is an opportunity to raise awareness of child abuse and neglect and the MT CTF mission in churches and religious institutions throughout Montana.
 Churches are encouraged to host an awareness activity.
 Please see the “note” option to identify your affiliation.
 Blue Sunday can be any Sunday of your church’s choice but National Blue Sunday will always be the last Sunday in April, which is Child Abuse Prevention Month.

 - Child Abuse Prevention Awareness Month: During April, and throughout the year, the MT CTF works across Montana to raise awareness of child abuse and neglect prevention services.
-Some of these activities include: blue pinwheel displays (the symbol of a happy healthy childhood), media activities, and community engagement.

 Use the online donation system or mail your tax deductible donation to: